BradHutchings/Mmojo-Server-v2/instructions/llama-server/521-APE-Compatible.md

   <summary><b>Optional: Copy x86_64 Build to Your Mmojo Share.</b></summary>

 Copy this build to your Mmojo share for assembly into an APE later.
 This is particularly useful if you're building the x86_64 and aarch64 binaries in different build environments.
-- View the script: <a href="../scripts/520-Copy-Cosmo-Build-to-Mmojo-Share.sh" target="_blank">520-Copy-Cosmo-Build-to-Mmojo-Share.sh</a>.
+- View the script: <a href="../../scripts/520-Copy-Cosmo-Build-to-Mmojo-Share.sh" target="_blank">520-Copy-Cosmo-Build-to-Mmojo-Share.sh</a>.
 - Run the script:
   ```
-  $MMOJO_SERVER_SCRIPTS/520-Copy-Cosmo-Build-to-Mmojo-Share.sh x86_64 compatible
+  $MMOJO_SERVER_SCRIPTS/520-Copy-Cosmo-Build-to-Mmojo-Share.sh x86_64 compatible llama-server

   ```
 </details>

 ---
-### Build Mmojo Server for aarch64 (arm64)
+### Build  llama-server for aarch64 (arm64)
-This script uses cmake CMake to build Mmojo Server with `cosmocc` for aarch64 (arm64).
+This script uses cmake CMake to build  llama-server with `cosmocc` for aarch64 (arm64).
 Note that we make a temporary change to `common/CMakeLists.txt` to statically link with OpenSSL libraries.
-- View the script: <a href="../scripts/520-Build-with-Cosmo.sh" target="_blank">520-Build-with-Cosmo.sh</a>.
+- View the script: <a href="../../scripts/520-Build-with-Cosmo.sh" target="_blank">520-Build-with-Cosmo.sh</a>.
 - Run the script:
   ```
-  $MMOJO_SERVER_SCRIPTS/520-Build-with-Cosmo.sh aarch64 compatible
+  $MMOJO_SERVER_SCRIPTS/520-Build-with-Cosmo.sh aarch64 compatible  llama-server
   ```

 <details>
   <summary><b>Optional: Test the aarch64 (arm64) Build.</b></summary>

 If your build environment is aarch64, you can test this build.
 Requires previously downloaded model to the `$MODELS_DIR` directory.
-- View the script: <a href="../scripts/520-Test-Cosmo-Build.sh" target="_blank">520-Test-Cosmo-Build.sh</a>.
+- View the script: <a href="../../scripts/520-Test-Cosmo-Build.sh" target="_blank">520-Test-Cosmo-Build.sh</a>.
 - Run the script.
 We run with `.` so variables can be defined and exported.
   ```
-  $MMOJO_SERVER_SCRIPTS/520-Test-Cosmo-Build.sh aarch64 compatible "$TEST_WITH_CHAT_UI"
+  $MMOJO_SERVER_SCRIPTS/520-Test-Cosmo-Build.sh aarch64 compatible "$TEST_WITH_CHAT_UI"  llama-server
   ```
 </details>